mdbridge/click-by-voice/README.md

     * hopefully, the extended hints `:++` should find most of these.
 * The placement of hints is suboptimal and disrupts the flow of some webpages
-  * Experimental: `:+vb` uses overlays for hints; this can make text hard to read, but disturbs the flow less
+  * Experimental: `:+vb` uses overlays for hints; this can make text hard to read, but disturbs the flow less.
 * Sometimes hints are unreadable due to clipping
   * Experimental: `:+a` puts hints before elements; this may reduce clipping
 * Sometime hints are too hard to read due to inadequate contrast between